 A big difference between previous housewives and today's housewives is the interaction that occurs between husband and wife.
 The 1950s home economics textbook that was previously mentioned instructs future housewives to allow their husbands to relax in the bedroom and let him have quiet time when he returns home from work.
 It also says that the wife should not pile her problems on him, as he should be able to unload his problems on you.
 While this was way back in 1950, being a housewife has changed dramatically in this area.

 Married couples in the modern era tend to do better with more communication between the two.
 Although a man should be able to talk to his wife about his problems and concerns, a wife should be able to do the same with her husband.
 By ensuring that communication between man and wife is open and honest, being a full-time housewife is a role that is more appreciated by both parties.

 When the focus is placed solely on one person in the relationship, the relationship can easily become one-sided.
 However, by being a housewife in the modern era, men are more enlightened in how much work their stay at home wives do.
-The one on one time that couples share at the end of both of their days allows them to regroup as a team and understand what is going on in one another's separate lives.

 Being A Good Housewife In Today's World